mdawaffe/Congregate/README.md

 helpful script.
 Note the comments in that script about how `at` works on MacOS.

 For server setups, I suggest using cron.
 For maximum sync speed, use something like the example `crontab.fastest`.
-After the initial sync, you can use a much simpler crontab.
+After your existing, historical data is synced, you can switch to a much simpler crontab to fetch future checkins.
 E.g., a single hourly or daily entry.

 Also note that you probably want to run:
 ```